In adults, the most common causes of

 Ototoxic meds, (for example certain anti-toxins) and different substances, (for example arsenic, mercury, tin, lead, and manganese) that can harm the ear.

 Injury to the ear or head.
-Head wounds can likewise harm the structures in the ear and make a sudden hearing loss.
+Head wounds can likewise harm the structures in the ear and make a sudden

 Ear contamination, for example a center ear spoiling (otitis media) or a tainting of the ear trench (otitis externa or swimmer's ear).